SMAsaduzzaman/BTCGooseeberrySM/README.md

 - `place_buy_order.py`: Script to place a buy order on MetaTrader 5.
 - `place_sell_order.py`: Script to place a sell order on MetaTrader 5.
 - `model.py`: Script for building, training, and hyperparameter tuning of the LSTM model.
 - `btc_usd_data.csv`: The historical BTCUSD data file.
-That will be updated regularly with the real-time data
+That will be updated regularly with real-time data

 ## Requirements